 The recipe is also quite versatile which is totally awesome.
 The chocolate chips can be replaced or used in combination with other sweet or salty “add-ins” to furthur enhance the flavor of the cookie.
 Since these already have an almond flavor to them, the most traditional add-in would be chopped or slivered almonds.
 Other options for you: chopped walnuts, pecans, dried fruits (maybe raisins), white chocolate chips, or a combination of any of those ingredients.
 You can serve these for breakfast along with your morning coffee or for dessert – whatever your little heart desires.
 They are an “eat at any time you want” kind of dessert.
 All desserts fall under this category for me, though

 OK, now back to my Christmas baking frenzy…

-Turn the oven down to 250 degree (don’t forget this step!).
-Let the baked logs cool for about 15 minutes, then slice them diagonally about every 3/4-inch.
+- Turn the oven down to 250 degree (don't forget this step!) and take the cookies out.
+Let the baked logs cool for about 15 minutes, then slice them diagonally about every ¾-inch.
 Flip the cookies on their sides (I squeeze them onto one baking sheet but you can use two if necessary), then sprinkle half of the cinnamon-sugar over top.
 Flip the cookies over and repeat with the remaining cinnamon-sugar.
 Place the pan back in the oven (again, be sure you turned temperature down to 250 degrees!) and cook until golden and crisp, about an hour.

 Recipe Source: adapted from onceuponachef.com- Craving more?
 Sign up for the Wishes & Dishes Newsletter for a fresh serving of content delivered every week to your inbox!
 And stay in touch on Facebook , Twitter , Pinterest and Instagram for all of the latest updates!